 - The different elements that contribute to fire management

 - And more!

-So, if you’re a beginner and want to learn this important skill, read on…
+So, if you’re a novice smoker and want to learn this important skill, read on…

 The Different Elements That Contribute to Fire Management